Curve

 Why companionship care is underrated

-- It does not look “clinical,” so it feels less urgent than personal care
+• It does not appear “clinical,” so it feels less urgent than personal care

-- The benefits are preventative, so families notice the value after routines slip
+• The benefits are preventative, so families notice the value only after routines begin to slip

 Key takeaway:

-The value of companionship care is not entertainment.
-The value is stability.
-Stable routines reduce preventable problems and make aging at home easier to sustain.
+The real value of companionship care is not entertainment — it is stability.
+Stable routines prevent avoidable problems and make aging at home easier to maintain.

 Who benefits most from companionship care

-Families typically consider companionship care when one or more of these are true:
+Families usually explore companionship care when one or more of these situations appear:

-- A parent is alone for long stretches of the day
+• A parent spends long stretches of the day alone

 What families should know before they hire companionship care